Duugu/Sku/index.md

 # Release notes

 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r31.17
+### Core
+- Fixed a bug with displayed auction bid prices (some were incorrect) and bidding on auctions (did no work in some scenarios).
+- Fixed some audio outputs in auction house to use the blizzard tts
+- Fixed a bug with not working roles assignment in LFG on enlisting without being in a party

 ## Changes in Sku r31.16
 ### Chat
 - Another bug with the chat output fixed: the "addon" chat type will now work with all chat tabs, not only with the first one.